ECO Savers Business Hub — Group Travel

 The Shopping Stop Guide

-Silk Shop Day 3 Keep High — looms, threads, artisans, Ao Dai Enter with cameras ready.
-The weaving process is genuinely photogenic.
-Spend 20–25 min shooting first, then decide on purchases.
-If buying, silk scarves (₫100–300k) are the best-value item.
+Silk Shop Day 3 Compulsory + Worth It High — looms, threads, artisans, Ao Dai display Your "Hanoi incense shop" equivalent.
+Enter cameras-ready — the weaving process and Ao Dai collection are genuinely photogenic.
+Spend 20–25 min on photos first.
+If buying: silk scarves (₫100–300k) are the best-value item.
 Avoid pressure on expensive garments.

 Hoi An Old Town Markets

-Negotiation note: In Vietnamese markets, opening prices are typically 2–3x the expected final price.
-Offer 50–60% of the asking price as your opening counter.
+Market haggling note: In Vietnamese markets during free time, opening prices are typically 2–3x the final price.
+Offer 50–60% as your opening counter.
 Walk away slowly if they don't budge — they usually will.
-Do not haggle aggressively at small food stalls where margins are already thin.
+Do not haggle at small food stalls where margins are already thin.

 Free Time Guide